maniospas/Blombly/docs/setup.md

 Hello world!
 ```

-To get a sense for internal commands, line starting with `%` contain
+To get a sense for internal commands, lines starting with `%` contain
 debugging info and can be ignored.
 The rest of the commands are space-separated
 tuples of virtual machine instructions.
-The first argument is always a variable to assign to, where `#` indicates
+The first element is the command name and the
+second a variable to assign to, where `#` indicates
 assignment to nothing.
-Temporary variables start with `_bb`,
+Temporary variables have the `_bb` prefix,
 and code blocks start by `BEGIN` or `BEGINFINAL` and end at `END`.

 Compilation optimizes the code for faster execution,
 for example by removing unused variables or code segments.
-For example, notice that above there are no leftover instructions
+For example, notice that above there are no needless instructions
-from the standard library (imported from `libs/.bb`),
+from the standard library `libs/.bb`, despite this being
-despite the latter being included in every program.
+imported in every program.

-To convert the compilation outcome to semi-readable blombly code,
-run the Python script `bbreader.py` (this is intensionally written in a different language
-to help with debugging during development).

-Finally, the `--strip` or `-s` option skips debugging symbols during compilation to let
+Do not generate debugging symbols during compilation with the `--strip` or `-s` option.
-it finish faster while producing a small bbvm file.
-Below is the same compilation outcome
+This lets compilation and optimization finish faster while producing a much smaller bbvm file - arround
+half the size.
+For example, below is the same compilation outcome
-while stripping debug info; in this case error will contain virtual machine instructions
+with stripped away debug info.
+In this case, any errors will contain virtual machine instructions
-instead of a source code stack trace.
+instead of a source code stack traces.

 ```java
 > blombly main.bb --strip